 Investments are derecognised when the rights related thereto are transferred to third parties as a result of occurrence of legal rights for that and thus the control over the economic benefits from the respective specific type of investments are being lost.
-Gain/(loss) on disposal is presented under the item "net profit / (loss) from sale of investments in subsidiaries, associates and joint ventures" on the face of the statement of comprehensive income (in profit or loss for the year).
+Gain/(loss) on disposal is presented in the statement of comprehensive income (in profit or loss for the year).